-Find the Glass of Thrones installations leading from Belfast City Hall to Titanic Slipways, next to Titanic Studios.
-Take a stroll and rediscover the most iconic moments from the saga immortalised in stained glass.
+Find the Glass of Thrones installations dotted throughout Belfast city centre and Titanic Quarter, forming a trail from Waterfront Hall to Titanic Studios.
+Take a stroll to rediscover the most iconic moments from the saga immortalised in stained glass.

 Glass of Thrones Locations Map